Up to 60% off sofas & mattresses — limited‑time deals.

 Match the rustic look to your maintenance tolerance

-• Kids/pets: textured weaves can hide wear; very loose weaves can snag
+• Kids and pets: textured weaves can disguise everyday wear, but very loose weaves can snag.

-• Wood accents: matte, open-grain looks rustic but may show oil and water marks faster
+• Wood accents: matte, open-grain surfaces feel rustic, but they may show spills, oils, or dents faster than sealed glossy finishes.

 Consider who uses it most